oopsmonk/documentation/wallets/0.1/trinity/how-to-guides/send-a-transaction.md

 ## Step 2.
 Send a transaction

-When you're connected to an IOTA node on your chosen IOTA network, you can send it a transaction.
+When you're connected to a node on your chosen IOTA network, you can send it a transaction.

 1. Click **Send**